 George Davis died in November of 1893, a suicide, and his heirs are shown as the owners of 46 Commonwealth on the 1895, 1898, and 1902 Bromley maps.

 Frank Ames died in August of 1898 and for about the next two years Catherine Ames lived in North Easton.

 During the 1898-1899 and 1890-1900 winter seasons, 46 Commonwealth was the home of insurance broker William H. Brewster and his wife, Gertrude A. (Balch) Brewster.
-They had lived at 32 Wales in 1898.
-Living with them in June of 1900 (at the time of the US Census) were Gertrude Brewster’s sister, Edith (Balch) Sweetser, the widow of Moses Foster Sweetser, and their son, Arthur Sweetser.
+They previously had lived at 32 Wales.
+By June of 1900, at the time of the US Census, they had been joined by Gertrude Brewster’s sister, Edith (Balch) Sweetser, the widow of Moses Foster Sweetser, and their son, Arthur Sweetser.
 Moses F. Sweetser was an author and editor; he had died in July of 1897.